yamin-shihab/study-notes/grade-8/science.md

 + There are three main types of matter, in order of density:
     1. Solids have particles tightly packed together and only vibrating in place. (tape dispenser, stapler, box)
     2. Liquids have particles with enough energy to slide past each other (fluid), yet still vibrate close to others. (water, honey, syrup)
-    3. Gasses have particles so far away from each other that they seem invisible due to the space between them.
+    3. Gases have particles so far away from each other that they seem invisible due to the space between them.
 They move easily in all available directions. (oxygen, hydrogen, nitrogen)
 + The Particle Model of Matter (PMOM) is always followed by all particles:
     1. All substances are made of tiny particles.
     2. All particles in a pure substance are the same.